torusresearch/solana-wallet/docs/home.md

 <img src="screenshots/exchanges.png" width="700" height="auto" />

 Solana wallet allow users to purchase SOL tokens directly from the wallet.
-- Clicking on the topup button takes user to a page to select the service provider to buy tokens from.
+- Clicking on the topup button takes user to a page to select the topup service provider to buy tokens from.
 - Currently users can purchase and topup SOL tokens from [Moonpay](https://www.moonpay.com/) only.
 - User can select the topup value in user's preferred fiat currency and the wallet will redirect user to moonpay website to complete the payment.
-- On completing the payment user will receive equivalent SOL tokens (after moonpay commisions) in user's wallet.
+- On completing the payment user will receive the equivalent tokens in the wallet.
 ---------------------------------------------------------------------------------------------------